 Calibration curve

-The e fructose-lysine test has a good linearity (R2 = 0.99).
+The ε-fructosyl-lysine test showed a good linearity (R2= 0.99).

 The discriminating limit values for the single classes shown in the table below are indicative.
 Users of the test should always define internal references to be able to assess the quality of the thermal treatment with a greater accuracy.

-Type of milk | ε-fructosyl-lysine delta x 1000 |
+Type of milk | ε-fructosyl-lysine (delta x 1000) |

 Raw | < 30 |